 The process takes about an hour, and most patients experience little or no pain and only minor discomfort.
 Immediately after treatment, the skin area treated will be red, but this passes in 2–4 days, sometimes even less.
 The skin’s appearance will continue to improve for up to 6 months.
 Normally, it’s recommended that you receive 2 or 3 treatments, spaced 6–8 weeks apart.

 Stem cell therapy is well established in the treatment of orthopedic disorders.
 Many studies have documented regrowth of cartilage and reduction of pain in damaged joints, especially knees and hips.
 Any joint can be treated, including the back, neck, wrists, elbows, shoulders, feet, fingers and toes.
-Injections can rebuild torn and degenerated tendons including the Achilles tendon.
+Injections can stimulate the rebuilding of torn and degenerated tendons including the Achilles tendon.
 Partial tears can be reversed and individuals can return to prior activities without the prolonged healing time required after surgery.

-The two sources of stem cells commonly used in regenerative medicine in the United States are autonomous stem cells and Placental Matrix.
-Autonomous stem cells are collected from fat tissue of the patient, specially processed and reintroduced by injection into another area of the body where they are needed.
-Placental Matrix also contains growth factors and other cellular components useful in tissue repair and regeneration.
-Placental matrix is obtained from human placental tissue after a healthy birth via Cesarean Section.
+The two sources of stem cells commonly used in regenerative medicine in the United States are autologous stem cells and Placental Tissue Matrix.
+Autologous stem cells are collected from fat tissue of the patient, specially processed and reintroduced by injection into another area of the body where they are needed.
+Placental Tissue Matrix contains growth factors and other cellular components useful in tissue repair and regeneration.
+Placental Tissue Matrix is obtained from human placental tissue after a healthy birth via cesarean section.

 Ultrasound and Stem Cell Therapy